-The absolute best place to find Polaroid cameras like the Sun 600 for cheap (besides your parents’ attic) is through eBay.
+One place you can often find Polaroid cameras like the CloseUp for cheap (besides your parents’ attic) is through eBay.
 Please use the following link when purchasing, it helps me keep writing and costs you nothing.
 Thanks!
 Find the Polaroid OneStep Closeup Camera on eBay.

 From the eighties onward Polaroid sold millions of consumer 600 cameras that now, for the most part, sit in boxes and shelves unused.
 As a result, if you’re digging around garage sales or eBay the majority of cameras you will encounter will be plastic-y Polaroid 600 cameras like the Polaroid OneStep Closeup camera.
 Be careful not to confuse this 600 camera with the iconic white with rainbow sticker SX-70 Polaroid OneStep that was produced decades before since their names are so similar.